spraakbanken/L2_profiles/SwedishL2profiles.md

 Link: https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#21-filters

-Filters appear on the top and can be _free-text_, (multiple) choices from _drop-down menus_, tick boxes or buttons.
+Filters appear on the top and can be _free-text_, (multiple) choices from _drop-down menus_, _tick boxes_ or _buttons_.
 For each individual category there is an individual set of filters.

 <img src="Filters-mwe.png" width="1000">